fastlane/fastlane/YourFirstPR.md

 Make sure to run the automated tests using `bundle exec` to ensure you’re running the correct version of `rspec` and `rubocop`

-First, navigate into the sub-directory of the tool you want to test.

-To run the automated unit tests
+First, navigate into the root of the _fastlane_ project and run unit tests using

 ```
 bundle exec rspec
 ```

+If you want to run tests only for one tool, use `bundle exec rspec [tool_name]`

 To verify and auto-fix the code style

 ```
 bundle exec rubocop -a
 ```

+If you want to run code style verification only for one tool, use `bundle exec rubocop -a [tool_name]`

 After introducing some changes to the _fastlane_ source code, you probably want to test the changes for your application.